 Round routes are bus routes that operate in a loop and finish where the service started.
 Vehicles on round routes must follow the same direction in the morning and the afternoon.
-The direction may be reversed at monthly intervals if it is considered appropriate.
+The direction may be reversed at monthly intervals if it is considered appropriate by the coordinating principal in consultation with client schools (where necessary).